hanabi/hanabi.github.io/Reference.md

   * At first glance, Bob might think that Alice is promising both red 1 and blue 1, which would mean that he would need to blind-play the blue 1.
   * However, a *Trash Finesse* only promises at least one matching card, and since he sees that Cathy has a matching card, then that is good enough.
 Thus, Bob discards.
   * Cathy blind-plays her *Finesse Position* card and it is red 1.
-  * Donald knows that the focus of the clue (slot 1) is certainly trash, since that caused Cathy to blind play.
+  * Donald knows that the focus of the clue (slot 1) is certainly trash, since that caused Cathy to blind-play.
   * Furthermore, Donald knows that his slot 2 card is also trash, because all the cards touched in a *Trash Bluff* or *Trash Finesse* are guaranteed to be trash.

 ### The Trash Finesse (Weak Form)